nataliyabondareva/lepaya-assignment-api/README.md

 ## Can you show me an example?

 Sure!
-Go to [here](https://lepaya-assignment-api.tallybee.now.sh/api/?max=100&numberRequired=10) for an array of 10 numbers between 1 and 10.
+Go [here](https://lepaya-assignment-api.tallybee.now.sh/api/?max=100&numberRequired=10) for an array of 10 numbers between 1 and 10.

-## How do I install this?
+## And how do I install?

 Super simple.
 Once initialized, you can deploy with just a single command: